taipeinative/python-assignment/README.md

-# python-assignment
+# Python Assignments
 These are copies of my Python course's assignments.